 But a proactive, ongoing maintenance plan can reduce the risk of those bigger headaches.
 A good maintenance plan should include routine inspection, regular cleaning, prompt repair of minor problems, and written records of maintenance activity to keep you on track.

-A professional metal, stone, and glass restoration provider such as Mid America Metals can help you develop and implement a customized maintenance plan for your curtain walls.
+A professional metal, stone, and glass restoration provider such as Mid America Specialty Services can help you develop and implement a customized maintenance plan for your curtain walls.

-Many building managers don’t realize the extent of degradation until they see the improvements made by the glass restoration process, according to Mid America Metals CEO Dale Donat.
+Many building managers don’t realize the extent of degradation until they see the improvements made by the glass restoration process, according to Mid America Specialty Services CEO Dale Donat.
 “You don’t know how bad your glass is until it gets restored.”

 In addition to removing years of accumulated damage to glass and other curtain wall materials, proactive maintenance will preserve the beauty and value of your building envelope, and save you money over the long haul, along with appealing to existing and potential tenants.

 Have a question about the care of your curtain walls?
-Contact us at Mid America Metals.
+Contact us at Mid America Specialty Services.
 We can help you keep your building envelope looking its best for years to come.